jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 You may need to update permissions on your Service Account to be able to submit jobs.
 You can do this by adding a Dataproc Administrator role to the service account.

 If we use Airflow, you can just use the bash operator above.

+Now we want to look at how we can write the Spark job results to BigQuery.